 Continue to implement the PSHE scheme 'Jigsaw'.
 Target and monitor disadvantaged pupils during sessions, and encourage good participation and contribution to sessions.
 Contribute financially to payment of residential trips of disadvantaged pupils (on an individual basis) to ensure similar experience to peers.
+Class teachers to take more ownership over the disadvantaged children's school experience, such as extracurricular clubs.
+For this experience to be more in line with peers.

-Total budgeted cost: £29,842
+Total budgeted cost: £21,400